panktishah62/pricehunter-hackathon/README.md

 **You say what you need.
 ZWIG finds the suppliers, calls them, and brings back the best quote.**

-This is not a shopping search box.
 ZWIG is a sourcing agent.
-Tell it a product or a service — “water bottles in Ahmedabad”, “catering for 40 in Mumbai”, “1 ton AC in Andheri” — and it hunts real businesses, then uses voice AI to talk to them.
+Tell it a product or a service — “water bottles in Ahmedabad”, “catering for 40 in San francisco”, “1 ton AC in Bangalore” — and it hunts real businesses, then uses voice AI to talk to them.

 ## Try sourcing any product or service here

 **[Open the live agent →](https://ron-passengers-changing-ages.trycloudflare.com/#/app)**

-Location starts in **Ahmedabad**.
  Type a real requirement.
 ZWIG finds businesses and comes back with suppliers.

 <p align="center">
   <img src="docs/zwig-chat.png" alt="ZWIG chat: sourcing water bottles in bulk" width="920" />